-Sega, Hulu, Waterpik and even Coca-Cola mean very different things in other languages.
+Even famous brands like Sega, Hulu, Waterpik, and Coca-Cola have unfortunate foreign translations that mean very different things in other languages

 The two lists I published previously this week (Legend of Zelda a-holes and Jay-Z’s 99 Problems) were both very well received, but both a bit esoteric.
 So I wanted to do something a little more universal for today.

-Of course, “universal” on this site generally means a broad subject loaded up with obscure jokes about streaming TV services and World Wars and Irish airlines, but, ya know, that’s why people keep coming back.
+Of course, “universal” on this site generally means a broad subject loaded up with obscure jokes about streaming TV services, World Wars, and Irish airlines.
+But, ya know, that’s why people keep coming back.
 It’s not the hypnotic effect of the pink stripes.

 So here are 11 brand names with unfortunate foreign translations.
 This is the side effect of naming your brand without going on a world tour and asking hundreds of different people if your brand is a slang term in their language.
 Typical lazy Big Business.